 Your total pension consists of three elements.
 The state pension, your occupational pension and any private pension savings.

-This pyramid shows the elements of your pension.
-The size of the different elements will vary depending on the individual.
-The various elements do not affect one other, but are added together to form your total pension.
-How much pension you will receive depends on, for example, how old you were when you started working, how many years you have worked, your salary, how you choose to invest some of your pension money, and how large a private pension you choose.
+The size of the different elements of your pension varies from person to person.
+The various elements do not affect one another, but are added together to form your total pension.
+How much pension you will receive depends on, for example, how old you were when you started working, how many years you have worked, your salary, how you choose to invest some of your pension funds, and how you have chosen to invest your private pension savings.

 The state pension